 Consider a subset of men with lung cancer who live in Utah.
 Researchers were expecting to find that a high percentage of them smoked cigarettes in their youth.
 But regression analysis of all demographic variables found other significant patterns: 28% of them smoked as adults, but 80% of them lived within ten miles of an abandoned uranium mine.

-Once regression analysis identifies the relationship between variables in the models, predictive analytics can provide very accurate, and very detailed, information about what patterns of behavior to expect.
+Once regression analysis identifies the relationship between variables in the models, predictive analysis can provide very accurate, and very detailed, information about what patterns of behavior to expect.
 From this information, business decisions can become specific and precise.

 An example would be an analysis of hem lines in fashion over the last two hundred years.
 Using good data, the AI identifies clusters and patterns.
 Regression analysis identifies the effects of cultural variables.
 Predictive analytics tells a designer working on a new line that the market for mini skirts is close to the end of its run.
 The designer contacts her factory and orders the current run of mini skirts to be cut in half, and a longer model developed.
 Next fall, there will not be 200,000 mini-skirts sitting in stores on clearance sale.